provinciesincijfers/swing-data-validation/README.md

 Open issues:
 ----
-- labels in interactive draw_figure() need to be improved
+- Labels in interactive draw_figure() need to be improved
 - draw_figure() as part of misc.py?
-- When loading non consecutive years (e.g. 2013 en 2016), than too many years are shown in the dropdown under outlier analysis.
+- When loading non consecutive years (e.g. 2013 en 2016), then too many years are shown in the dropdown under outlier analysis.
-- Plots, create an overly (e.g. line with tickers and line without, ...), or automate distance between lines.
+- Plots: create an overlay (e.g. line with tickers and line without, ...), or automate distance between lines.
 - automatic comparison with higher level (e.g. aggregating values for all municipalities in a province)
-- write more elegant solution for division by zero (resulting in 'inf') issue
+- Write more elegant solution for division by zero (resulting in 'inf') issue
-- Kay added updated code to Pypi, update code for this